Clinical Psychologist & Clinical Director

 My qualifications are:

 I have over 10 years of experience working with children, adolescents, adults and older adults who have been struggling with a wide range of difficulties in inpatient, outpatient and community settings.
-These include but are not limited to: anxiety, adjustment difficulties, depression, OCD, phobias, panic, stress, self-harm, interpersonal/relationship difficulties, self-esteem issues, anger, and traumatic experiences.
-I have a particular interest in working with people living with or adjusting to a physical illness or disability.
-Alongside working in private practice, I currently work as a Senior Clinical Psychologist in the NHS.
-Until recently, I have specialised in working with teenagers and adults with cancer, helping patients at all stages of cancer from diagnosis to end of life to cope with their illness.
-I have recently taken on a new post leading a psychology service that specialises in working with people adjusting to life after limb amputation.
+These include but are not limited to: anxiety, adjustment difficulties, depression, phobias, panic, stress, self-harm, interpersonal/relationship difficulties, self-esteem issues, anger, and traumatic experiences.
+In my private practice, I mainly work with adults.
+In particular, I see a lot of students at the practice and help them to adjust to the challenges of university life.

 In my clinical practice I like to draw on a range of evidence-based therapeutic models such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Compassion-Focused Therapy (CFT).
 I also use Eye Movement Desensitisation and Reprocessing Therapy (EMDR).
 EMDR is a clinical treatment which is effective in treating individuals who have experienced psychological difficulties arising from traumatic experiences, such as assault, road traffic accidents, war trauma, torture, natural or man-made disasters, sexual abuse and childhood neglect.
 EMDR is also increasingly used to treat symptoms which are not necessarily trauma-related, such as panic disorder, phobias, performance anxiety, self-esteem issues and other anxiety-related disorders.